MatthAmoros/EtherTrack/README.md

 ## Current version
 Current version features :
 * 3 Contracts : EtherTrackNS (Naming Service) EtherTrackWarehouse (Manage traceability Unit) and EtherTrackDatastore (a data store proxy)
-* A basic GUI designed with NodeJS to connect to a local node.
+* A basic web site designed with Bootstrap 4 to use with Metamask.
 It can deploy contracts and do basic contracts calls.
 * Truffle deploy scripts and refactored contracts.

-Name service contract live on Rikerby Network at : 0x76c0c189c64b4709d8b1662762af55264454120f

 ## Installing